-In Educationa 7 nd Training Healthy field Interactive Anatomy-Augmented Virtual Simulation Training has module that use videos and skill demonstrations does not always allow for the interactive visualization of internal structures and anatomical landmarks that would ass 20 he student learner in performing the skill in a way that they cold practice in real time with feedback[8].
-In order to improve the quality of knowledge of maternal health three-dimensional transvaginal ultrasound in combination with virtual reality (VR) w 6 ch was developed to perform accurate and reliable visualization of the structure of the embryo and placenta with real dep 6 perception.
+In Educational and Training Healthy field Interactive Anatomy-Augmented Virtual Simulation Training has module that use videos and skill demonstrations does not always allow for the interactive visualization of internal structures and anatomical landmarks that would assist the student learner in performing the skill in a way that they could practice in real time with feedback[8].
+In order to improve the quality of knowledge of maternal health three-dimensional transvaginal ultrasound in combination with virtual reality (VR) which was developed to perform accurate and reliable visualization of the structure of the embryo and placenta with real depth perception.
 Technically, new biometry and volumetric measurement methods are possible to contribute to the embryonic and early placental health (patho) knowledge.
-Examples of these measurements are the length of complex structures such as the umbilical cord, vitelline duct, limbs and cerebellum or the overall volume of the embryo and brain cavity [95] In addition to the physical health field, the press through VR- was also carried out to improve the ability of emotional and social adaptation for \$\displaystyle displaystyle displaystyle to improve the ability of emotional and social adaptation for \$\displaystyle displaystyle display delivered with evaluation results.
-The research hypothesis states that children with ASD will improve them and 5 cial adaptation skills after training.
-More precisely, the skills and abilities of children Emotional recognition, expression and regulation, social interaction and a 5 ptive skills are expected to be improved through this application.
-The research's prime priority focuses on expression and regul 3 on, and social interaction, while our secondary results include emotional recognition and adaptive skills[10].
+Examples of these measurements are the length of complex structures such as the umbilical cord, vitelline duct, limbs and cerebellum or the overall volume of the embryo and brain cavity[9].
+In addition to the physical health field, the press through VR- was also carried out to improve the ability of emotional and social adaptation for children with autism spectrum disorder (ASD) delivered with evaluation results.
+The research hypothesis states that children with ASD will improve them and social adaptation skills after training.
+More precisely, the skills and abilities of children Emotional recognition, expression and regulation, social interaction and adaptive skills are expected to be improved through this application.
+The research's prime priority focuses on expression and regulation, and social interaction, while our secondary results include emotional recognition and adaptive skills[10].
 Developing simulation modules takes great effort from the developers, because the technical background of VR-based surgical simulators ranges widely (including computer graphics, physics, haptics, real-time simulation, and so on).
-VR can be considered 118 provide information regarding treatment of burn patients, who present themselves as Solutions and benefits for nursing care and multidisciplinary health team, and recent absence revision on the subject, database search of patient based conditions VR and eff 18 in the care of burnt patients can provide 3 formation nonpharmacological complementary strategy in the context of scientific world literature[11].
-VR and computer simulation refer to a human computer interface that facilitates highly interactive visualization and control of computer-generated 3D scenes and their related components with sufficient details and speed so as to evoke sensorial experience similar to that of real experience[12].
+VR can be considered to provide information regarding treatment of burn patients, who present themselves as Solutions and benefits for nursing care and multidisciplinary health team, and recent absence revision on the subject, database search of patient based conditions VR and effects in the care of burnt patients can provide information nonpharmacological complementary strategy in the context of scientific world literature[11].
+VR and computer simulation refer to a human computer interface that facilitates highly interactive visualization and control of computer-generated 3D scenes and their related components with sufficient details and speed so as to evoke sensorial experience similar to that of real experience [12].
 3D AR is basically possible to support radiologists to find clear about anomalies such as micro distribution and thus a more accurate diagnosis process.
-Moreover, the progress of AR tourism can provide needs from a more complete diagnosis error with better care, reducing pat 21ts and producing lower costs[13].
+Moreover, the progress of AR tourism can provide needs from a more complete diagnosis error with better care, reducing patients and producing lower costs[13].

 Virtual reality (VR) surgery using Oculus Rift and Leap Motion devices is a multi-sensory, holistic surgical training experience.
 A multimedia combination including 360 videos, three-dimensional interaction, and stereoscopic videos in VR has been developed to enable trainees to experience a realistic surgery environment.
-The innovation allows trainees to interact with the individual components of the maxillofacial anatomy and apply surgical 10 truments while watching close-up stereoscopic three-dimensional videos of the surgery [14].
-Simulators in otolaryngology mimic the variety of surgical techniques and environments present in this surgical subspecialt 10 here is also a range of simulators including physical and virtual-reality simulators.
+The innovation allows trainees to interact with the individual components of the maxillofacial anatomy and apply surgical instruments while watching close-up stereoscopic three-dimensional videos of the surgery[14].
+Simulators in otolaryngology mimic the variety of surgical techniques and environments present in this surgical subspecialty.
+There is also a range of simulators including physical and virtual-reality simulators.
 Virtual-reality simulators allow the operator to interact with an environment that is generated by a computer [15].